isabellesakelaris/met-museum-collection/README.md

 <h2>General Collection Findings</h2>
 <ul>
 <li>As of March 10, 2023, there were 477,804 works in the dataset.</li>
-<li>43.09% of thoe works are unattributed to a specific artist.</li>
+<li>43.09% of those works were unattributed to a specific artist.</li>
 <li>The artist with the most works in the dataset was Walker Evans, with 7,505 attributed works.</li>
 <li>For works with a recorded Artist Nationality, 24.6% were by American Artists, which was the most commonly reported nationality.</li>
 <li>For works with a recorded Culture, the most common values were American, then French, then Greek/Attic.</li>